Wrong way maps in uniformly finite homology and homology of groups: Introduction

 Recall that if $M$ is spin, then it is oriented for $KO$-theory, i.e., has a fundamental class $[M] \in KO_\ast(M)$.
 The higher $\hat A$-genera of $M$ are defined as the image of $[M]$ under the composition $KO_\ast(M) \xrightarrow{\ch} H_\ast(M) \to H_\ast(B\pi_1 M)$, where we use $\IQ$-coefficients for the homology groups.
 The strong Novikov conjecture asserts that if $M$ admits a positive scalar curvature metric, then the higher $\hat A$-genera of $M$ must vanish.

-If we are now in the geometric situation of the main theorem, $M$ and $N$ are spin and the normal bundle $\nu$ is trivial, then the wrong way map $H_\ast(B\pi_1 M) \to H_{\ast-q}(B\pi_1 N)$ maps the higher $\hat A$-genera of~$M$ to the ones of $N$ (for this we need the triviality of the normal bundle).
-So we immediately conclude:
+Under the second set of assumptions of the main theorem, if additionally $M$ and $N$ are spin, the wrong way map $H_\ast(B\pi_1 M) \to H_{\ast-q}(B\pi_1 N)$ maps the higher $\hat A$-genera of~$M$ to the ones of $N$ (for this we need triviality of the normal bundle).
+We conclude:

 \paragraph{Application B} As a second application let us treat essentialness of oriented manifolds.
 Recall that an oriented manifold $M$ is called essential if the image $\varphi_\ast[M] \in H_\ast(B \pi_1 M)$ of its fundamental class $[M] \in H_\ast(M)$ under its classifying map $\varphi\colon M \to B \pi_1 M$ is non-zero.
 An interesting property of essential Riemannian manifolds is, e.g., Gromov's systolic inequality \cite{gromov_filling}: $\operatorname{sys}(M)^n \le C_n \vol(M)$, where $n = \dim(M)$, $C_n$ is a universal constant depending only on the dimension, and $\operatorname{sys}(M)$ denotes the smallest length of a homotopically non-trivial loop in $M$.